 Up to 90% of UV rays pass through clouds, so even when it’s cloudy, you need to protect yourself against the sun’s radiation.

-UVA rays are known as the ‘ageing rays’ and are present during all daylight hours, regardless of the temperature.
+UVA rays are known as the ‘aging rays’ and are present during all daylight hours, regardless of the temperature.
 These rays can also penetrate glass and clouds; so don’t be fooled by cooler temperatures.

 Cumulative exposure to UVA is known to assist in the development of skin cancer, as UVA rays penetrate the skin much more deeply than UVB.